 Final Thoughts

 In speaking with Nurse Gloria Barrera, I gained valuable insight into the everyday realities of a school nurse, nurse educator, and public health leader.
 Her stories highlight the challenges and rewards of the jobs, showing how vital the public health role of a school nurse is to care for the students and staff.
 Her valuable position as a nurse educator to undergraduate students is crucial for building up the next generation of nurses across all specialties.
-If you’d like to learn more about Gloria E. Barrera, click here, and if you’re interested in her work in nurse education as an RN to BSN Program Co-Director, click here!
+If you’d like to learn more about Gloria E. Barrera, click here.
+If you’re interested in her work in nurse education as an RN to BSN Program Co-Director, click here, and if you want to learn more about how to join the RN to BSN Dual Admission Program, click here!